-Schedule H Fuel Oil Service

-Fuel Oil Service

-The following is a description of existing capability of the Facility to burn fuel oil in lieu of or addition to natural gas:

 Schedule I Insurance Requirements

 Insurance Requirements

 Owner - Obtained Insurance

 Commercial General Liability

 Commercial general liability insurance covering personal injury and property damage to third parties in connection with the activities at the Facility.
 The coverage will have a limit of not less than $      per occurrence, and will include coverage for sudden and accidental pollution losses.
 The CAISO will be added as an additional insured under the terms of this coverage to the per-occurrence limit above.